Christophe Moreau: Career after Crédit Agricole

 In the Critérium du Dauphiné Libéré, Moreau demonstrated great form and panache.
 In the second stage with 40 km to go, he attacked with several others.
 With 7 km to go Moreau was driving the pace with Spaniard José Antonio Redondo.
 At the end of the stage, Redondo did not contest the sprint as he had not been working in the break, Moreau took the stage and the leader's jersey.
 On the following stage 3 Individual time trial, Moreau finished some way back and lost over around 3 minutes.
 But on the stage to the legendary Mont Ventoux, Moreau attacked on the ascent and won the stage with over a minute on the second-place finisher and over two minutes on his rivals for the general classification.
 He then lay in second overall 14 seconds behind the yellow jersey which he took back on stage six to win the race.
 Two weeks later, he carried that same form to win the French national cycling championships.
 Despite being a favourite for the Individual time trial championships, Moreau finished way far back, but his form showed itself in the National cycling championships road race, in which he attacked his two breakaway companions with 40 km to the finish.
 He built up a great lead and won the championships with over two minutes over the second and third-place finishers.
 At 36 years of age, he won his first French champion title and pulled on the tricolour jersey.
 Moreau started the 2007 Tour de France in good form and was in the top ten of the general classification after the first mountain stages of the Alps.
-However, after a crash in the fifteenth stage, Moreau fell back in the general classification and rode one of the pyrenian stages in the gruppetto, which is the part of the peloton for the riders who wish only to make the time limit imposed on a mountain stage to remain in the race.
+However, after a crash in the fifteenth stage, Moreau fell back in the general classification and rode one of the Pyrenean stages in the gruppetto, which is the part of the peloton for the riders who wish only to make the time limit imposed on a mountain stage to remain in the race.